-- Financial strength;
+- Capital generation;

-- Continuity;
+- Solvency;

-- Culture; and
+- Liquidity;

-- Risk balance
+- Risk balance; and

-Thefinancial strength statements are integrated within the Capital Management Policy.
+- Responsible business with effective controls

+The tolerances on capital generation and solvency both directly relate to capitalization.
+Capital generation relates to the change in the capital position over time.
+The tolerance is forward looking and focuses on the long term.
+A sustainable growth in long-term capital generation protects capital and helps to ensure policyholder protection while allowing Aegon to pay-out a sustainable dividend to investors.
+The solvency tolerance is integrated within the Capital Management Policy.
 The primary measure of group capital adequacy that Aegon manages is Aegon Group's Solvency ratio.
-Aegon's Capital Management policy sets the targeted capitalization level for Aegon Group.
+Aegon's Capital Management Policy sets the targeted capitalization level for Aegon Group.
 Capital management zones are set to provide adequate protection against a breach of the set risk tolerance.
 The use of the capital management zones is instrumental to trigger appropriate and timely adjustments to capital plans and appropriate and timely management actions with increasing intensity if necessary.
 For more details about the Capital Management Policy and the capital management zones, please refer to section E. Capital management.